Tips and tricks

 This is particularly an issue on macOS, where de facto package manager Homebrew will install libraries that are compiled for the specific version of macOS that the build machine is running, rendering the wheels useless for any previous version.
 And brew will not install the right arch for cross compilation of Apple Silicon wheels.

 For these reasons, it's strongly recommended to not use brew for native library dependencies.
 Instead, we recommend compiling the library yourself.
-If you compile in the CIBW_BEFORE_ALL step, cibuildwheel will have already set the appropriate MACOSX_DEPLOYMENT_TARGET env var, so the library will target the correct version of macOS.
+If you compile in the before-all step, cibuildwheel will have already set the appropriate MACOSX_DEPLOYMENT_TARGET env var, so the library will target the correct version of macOS.

 Tip